JBlitzar/code-completion/NOTES.md

 - Feb 20
   - It's been a bit.
 Continuously scraping all python repos with >10 stars since 2015 now.
 Tricky to get around those pesky github rate limits
   - Pretty crazy amounts.
 From 35k to 123k repos, from 52k to 186k files
+  - I scraped it all and am now starting to train. `v23-mega`